Skip to main content

 Terraform State is a file with the .tfstate extension that stores up-to-date information about the state of the infrastructure and the configurations in use.Terraform State is created when the terraform apply command is first applied and is updated each time changes are made to the configuration files.
 Terraform compares the actual infrastructure with its description in the Terraform State file.
 If Terraform finds discrepancies, it modifies the real infrastructure so that it matches the description in Terraform State again.
 For more information about Terraform State, see the Terraform State in HCP Terraform article and the State section of the HashiCorp documentation.

 The Terraform State file is stored locally by default.
-To allow users to retrieve IDs of created resources and share infrastructure state, we recommend storing Terraform State remotely.
-For example, you can configure Terraform State storage in Selectel Object Storage.
+To allow users to retrieve the IDs of created resources and share the state of the infrastructure, we recommend storing the Terraform State remotely.
+For example, you can configure Terraform State storage in S3 Selectel.

 For your information